Black Disciples

 In the year 1971 the Disciples began to fall into disorganization and groups of Disciples began not honoring the BGDN and even feuded with other Disciple groups.
 There were those that wanted to overthrow Larry Hoover and there were others that were Disciples that didn’t like the Gangsters because of the old war with the Gangsters.
 There were also some groups that had self-interest in mind rebelling against leadership.

-As Larry Hoover was now sitting in prison David Barksdale’s health was declining.
-Since he was shot in 1970 his kidneys needed to be replaced and his brother was the donor of a kidney.
+As Larry Hoover was now sitting in prison and David Barksdale’s health was declining.
+Since Barksdale was shot in 1970 his kidneys needed to be replaced, and his brother was the donor of a kidney.
 David Barksdale did not live like he got a new kidney against doctor orders and now his health was declining.
 David Barksdale’s kidneys were slowly shutting down.
 David Barksdale succumbed to his illness and died on September 2nd, 1974.
 The fond memory would live on of King David as a positive leader that truly worked to better lives for Disciples and many people in his communities.
 David Barksdale was no drug dealer, he was no killer, or at least not on record he was no killer, he was barely even a criminal.
 He was the King of the Disciples but when you look at his old rap sheet you really couldn’t tell.
 David wasn’t full of money and power, and he didn’t even make money like Larry did.
 On record he was a small-time hustler that committed petty crimes and he had no real felonies on his record.
 Here is a list of crimes on record recorded on David Barksdale from a list I got from the NGCRC website written by George W. Knox.

 The rap sheet begins with the arrest of David Jones, 5 May 65, for Criminal Trespass to Vehicle (dismissed by Judge Comerford).
 On 13 July 65 the arrest is for “resisting”, and again 28 July 65 “Resist. & Disorderly G.B.”.
 The case also went to Judge Comerford.